 Paul speaks of "the riches of the glory of this mystery among the Gentiles, which is Christ in you, the hope of glory."
 It is only as the mystery of Christ in us, the experience of an indwelling Christ is truly known, that the glory of the mystery will be seen to be this, that it is the will of God for all the Gentiles.
-The more truly I know by the Spirit what it is to have Christ in me, the more I shall long and labour that it may be Christ in all.
+The more truly I know by the Spirit what it is to have Christ in me, the more I shall long and labor that it may be Christ in all.

 "God hath appointed thee to know His will, and to see the Righteous One, and to hear a voice from His mouth, and to be His witness of what thou hast seen and heard."
-God gave Paul as an ensample; in thy measure this word is for thee too, my reader.
-Do believe that in this mystery of God's will for the Gentiles the glory of God, of Christ, of the Church, of every believer is centred.
+God gave Paul as an example; in your measure this word is for you also, my reader.
+Do believe that in this mystery of God's will for the Gentiles the glory of God, of Christ, of the Church, of every believer is centered.
 All God's wisdom and power, His holiness and love and faithfulness meet in it.
-And thou art appointed-what a privilege-to know His will, and have it possess thee, and use thee as its instrument and messenger and witness.
-Fear not to yield thyself utterly to it, a living sacrifice.
-"Appointed to know His will, and" (here is thy strength) "to see the Righteous One," who Himself wrought that will, and now works mightily in all who see Him and receive Him as their Lord who dwells in them.
-Oh, cast thyself into this mighty stream of Divine love-the will of God for the salvation of the ends of the earth!
-Look up and see and worship the Righteous One, the Lord our Righteousness, the King of Righteousness, whose rule is to bring peace and blessing to the world; to do all God's will for the establishment of the kingdom will become thy one ambition.
+And you are appointed -- what a privilege -- to know His will, and have it possess you, and use you as its instrument and messenger and witness.
+Fear not to yield yourself utterly to it, a living sacrifice.
+"Appointed to know His will, and" (here is your strength) "to see the Righteous One," who Himself wrought that will and now works mightily in all who see Him, and receive Him as their Lord who dwells in them.
+Oh! cast yourself into this mighty stream of Divine love -- the will of God for the salvation of the ends of the earth.
+Look up and see and worship the Righteous One, the Lord our Righteousness, the King of Righteousness, whose rule is to bring peace and blessing to the world; to do all God's will for the establishment of the kingdom, will become your one ambition.